Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 Even with thermal protection, sometimes they overheat.

-This adds to the dump time if it happens (because you must wait for it to cool to use it again).
+This makes emptying your recreational vehicle longer if it happens (because you must wait for it to cool to use it again).

 Make sure you keep fuses handy in the event your macerator fuse blows.